 Everything about this gluten free plum galette recipe is incredible.
 Flaky crust filled with succulent ripe plums in the center.
 This stunning summer dessert is rustic, full of character, and loaded with flavor.

-As you may remember, we have a terrific plum tree that is actually producing fruit this summer!
-You can imagine how excited we were when we realized we were going to have an amazing abundance of fresh plums.
+As you may remember, we have a small plum tree that is actually producing fruit this summer!
+You can imagine how excited we were when we realized we would have abundant fresh plums.

 The fact that we can go into our own backyard and reap the reward of fresh fruit is beyond terrific.
 Check out this awesome gluten free upside-down plum cake for more plum inspiration!

 The Fearless Dining household loves to have some delicious gluten free desserts from time to time.
 But we wouldn’t be able to have so many choices if it wasn’t for all the practicing and failing I have done along the way.